Joe-Collins-1986/travel-app/README.md

    ![Experience Filter](readme-assets/features/diary/diary-exp.png)

-   The user can refresh the page to remove all filtering via the refresh page button next to the seach input field.
+   The user can refresh the page to remove all filtering via the refresh page button next to the search posts field.

-   **Note:** The pagination has been built to work on the filterd searches.
+   **Note:** The pagination has been built to work on the filtered searches.
 Therefore, if there are more than 2 returned posts pagination will be applied.

    ---